 This new network consists of nine new national marine parks and 11 new aquatic reserves, means that combined with the country’s three existing marine zones some 53,000 square kilometres of ocean will be protected.
 Gabon Bleu was ordered by the coutnrys current president, Ali Bongo, son of late president Omar Bongo Ondimba.

-See Wild Travels already offers 2 expertly run lodges in Gabon, Loango Lodge and its wildlife camps in Loango National park & Pongara Lodge in Pongara National Park.
-In 2022, Lopé's Moabi Wildlife Camp and Ivindo's Kougou Forest Wildlife Camp is expected to be ready to receive guests.
+See Wild Travels offers 2 expertly run wild accommodations in Gabon all year round: Loango Camps in Loango National park & Pongara Lodge in Pongara National Park.
+In addition, we offer La Lopé Hotel as a seasonal add-on from June to August each year when Mandrill trekking open to tourists.
 Making it possible to embark on an incredible journey to see Gabon's main attractions under the care & guidance of expert staff, highly experienced in proven tourism success within this wonderland that is Gabon

 Destinations in Gabon